Paleoburrow: Description

-In Brazil, hundreds of paleontological sites characterized as paleoburrows exist, such as in Ponta do Abunã, in Rondônia, within the Amazon region, in the Serra do Gandarela National Park, in Minas Gerais, in Monte Bonito, the southern Rio Grande, as well as the Toca do Tatu in Santa Catarina.
+Thousands of sites characterized as paleoburrows have been found across South America, such as in Ponta do Abunã, in Rondônia, within the Amazon region, in the Serra do Gandarela National Park, in Minas Gerais, in Monte Bonito, the southern Rio Grande, as well as the Toca do Tatu in Santa Catarina.

 After the extinction of the megafauna about 10,000 years ago, some paleoburrows were reused by indigenous human populations.
 Recent searches indicate that these structures were used as temporary shelters as well as for ritual purposes.
 In the interior of some paleoburrows, researchers discovered stone tools, ceramic artifacts, human burials, and inscriptions engraved in the walls.

 Paleoburrows are classified as paleontological sites; however, if the remains of ancient populations are also found, the site may become the object of research for both paleontologists and archaeologists.